 The Business Employment Dynamics statistics track changes in employment at the establishment level, revealing the dynamics underlying net changes in employment.
 These data include the number and rates of gross jobs gained at opening and expanding establishments, as well as the number and rates of gross jobs lost by closing and contracting establishments.How are Business Employment Dynamics data calculated?

 The Business Employment Dynamics (BDM) data are compiled by the U.S. Bureau of Labor Statistics from the administrative records of the Quarterly Census of Employment and Wages (QCEW) program.
-This program is a quarterly census of all establishments under State unemployment insurance programs, representing about 98 percent of employment on nonfarm payrolls.
+This program is a quarterly census of all establishments under State unemployment insurance programs.
 The administrative records are linked across quarters to provide a longitudinal history for each establishment.
 The linkage process allows the tracking of net employment changes at the establishment level, which in turn allows the computation of gross jobs gained at opening and expanding establishments and gross jobs lost at closing and contracting establishments.What are the sources of Business Employment Dynamics?

 Business Employment Dynamics are derived from reports of employment and wage data for workers covered by unemployment insurance (UI) and Unemployment Compensation for Federal Employees (UCFE).
 The reports are a result of the administration of State unemployment insurance programs that require most employers to pay quarterly taxes based on employment and wages of workers covered by UI.
 For more information on State unemployment insurance, visit the website of the Employment and Training Administration of the Department of Labor.